Welcome to the Mickleover Test Track pages

 Unfortunately it is now closed and lifted, but between 1965 and 1990 it was used extensively by the BR Research Division.

-Situated to the west of Derby, it was originally part of the Great Northern Railway's cross country line from Grantham via Nottingham to Stafford and Burton but closed to all traffic in early 1967.
-It was taken over as a test line, initially between Derby Friargate and Egginton Junction, in 1967 and, although the line was not subject to the dramatic changes that occurred at BR's other test track at Old Dalby, it was partly singled after closure.
+The line closed to all traffic in early 1967 following which it was taken over as a test line, initially between Derby Friargate and Egginton Junction and, although the line was not subject to the dramatic changes that occurred at BR's other test track at Old Dalby, it was partly singled after closure.

-After about eighteen months use, it was cut back to its final form and ran between Egginton Jcn and Mickleover, a distance of approximately 6 miles and had a maximum line speed of 65 mile/h.
+After about eighteen months use, it was cut back to its final form and ran between Egginton Jcn. and Mickleover, a distance of approximately 6 miles and had a maximum line speed of 65 mile/h.
 It was equipped with facilities to introduce track defects, for test purposes.
 Its proximity to Derby was a great advantage but its low line speed limited the types of tests which were carried out there.

 Back to Research page